open/close all folders

-- Solid-coloured eyes are used to show demonic possession on Supernatural.
+- Solid-coloured eyes are used to show demonic possession.
 Showing them, rather than the natural eye colour, is voluntary for the demon so it is used for shock value (both in universe and for the audience).
 Low-level demons use black; more powerful ones get more colourful options such as yellow or white.

 - In Sonic the Hedgehog, Sonic's eyes are normally green, but when he goes Super Sonic, they turn red.

 - In Tales of Symphonia, Colette's blue eyes turn red when she loses her soul; they return to blue when she gets it back again.

 - In Tales of Symphonia: Dawn of the New World, Emil's normally green eyes turn red whenever his "Ratatosk-mode" personality is in control (usually during battle only).
 When we first see him, his eyes are gray, because he hasn't invented a personality yet.